cloudfoundry-attic/stac2/README.md

 The workload grammar is designed to let you easily express scenarios like this and then use the stac2 framework to execute a few hundred active developers running this scenario non-stop.

 In Cloud Foundry, applications and services are named objects and the names are scoped to a user account.
 This means that within an account, application names must be unique, and service names must be unique.
 With the second generation cloud controller, an additional named object, the "space" object is introduced.
-Application names and service names must be unqie within a space but multiple users may access and maniupulate the objects.
+Application names and service names must be unqie within a space but multiple users may access and manipulate the objects.
 In order to reliably support this, stac2 workloads that manipulate named objects tell the system that they are going to use names and the system generates unique names for each workload in action.
 The workload's then refer to these named objects using indirection.
 E.g.: